martenframework/marten/docs/docs/the-marten-project/contributing.md

 Marten's documentation is written using Markdown.
 It is powered by [Docusaurus](https://docusaurus.io/) and lives under the `docs` folder.

-In order to run the documentation liveserver locally, you can change into `docs` and make use of the following command:
+To run the documentation live server locally, you can change into `docs` and make use of the following command:

 ```bash
 npm run start